Online Payment | Our Team | Blog | Testimonial

 Day 2: Kathmandu: Sightseeing and Trek Preparation

-Today after breakfast we will start a guided tour to several of the most historical and spiritual attractions in Kathmandu.
-Some of these landmarks are considered World Heritage Sites; including the historic Durbar Square, the sacred Hindu temple of Pashupati Nath, the famous ‘Monkey Temple’ (Swayambunath) and Buddhists shrine (Buddha Nath) which is one of the large Stupas in the world.
-In the afternoon, there will be a pre-trip discussion where we can meet our trek leader, other crew and other participants of this trek.
-Mountain Leaders briefs us regarding our trek and further provides the opportunity to ask any questions we may have regarding our upcoming adventure.
-Included meal: Breakfast (B)
+Today after breakfast, we will start a guided tour to some of the most historical and spiritual attractions in Kathmandu.
+Some of these landmarks are considered World Heritage Sites; including the historic Durbar Square, the sacred Hindu temple of Pashupati Nath, and the famous 'Monkey Temple'.

 Day 3: Kathmandu - Lukla [2840 m/9320] - Phakding [2,652m/8,700ft]: 40 minutes flight, 3 - 4 hrs trek (Trekking times only)

-Upon our early breakfast, we will be escorted to the domestic terminal of Kathmandu Airport for an early morning flight to Lukla (2,800m/9,186ft), a gateway destination from where our trek begins.
-After an adventurous 40 minute flight above the breathtaking green and white mountains, we reach the Tenzing-Hillary Airport at Lukla.
+After having early breakfast, we will be escorted to the domestic terminal of Kathmandu Airport for an early morning flight to Lukla (2,800m/9,186ft), a gateway destination from where our trek begins.
+After an adventurous flight of 40 minutes above the breathtaking green and white mountains, we reach the Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a dramatic landing on a hillside surrounded by high mountains peaks.
-Upon arrival at Lukla, we meet our other crew members and after some packing and arrangements, we start our trek through the prosperous village of Lukla until we reach Phakding.
-To assist in acclimatization, we only have a short hike today.
-However, if interested in additional activities we can take a side trip to a nearby monastery.
-Night in Phakding at hotel.
-Included meals: Breakfast, Lunch, Dinner (B,L,D)
+Upon arrival at Lukla, we meet our other crew members and after some packing and arrangements, we start our trek through the

 Day 4: Phakding - Namche Bazaar [3440 m/11,280 ft]: 5 - 6 hrs trek

-Today’s our trek starts in the morning after breakfast.
-The walk today is pleasant with few short uphill and downhill with multiple crossings over Dudh Koshi River and magnificent view of Mt.
+Today’s trek starts in the morning after breakfast.
+The walk is pleasant with few short uphill and downhill with multiple crossings over Dudh Koshi River and magnificent view of Mt.
 Thamserku (6,608m/21,675ft) from the Benkar village.
 We cross more bridges and reach entrance of Sagarmatha National Park at Monjo, where our trekking permits are checked in order to keep record of trekkers and local trekking staffs as well.
 A descend and a gradual walk brings us to Jorsale, the last village until Namche Bazaar.
-The walk is enjoyable through the river bed and we reach Hillary Suspension Bridge.
-Now, as we climb up hill towards Namche Bazzar, closer and magnificent sight of Kwangde Peak, its sister peaks, Kusum Kangaru, Mt.
-Everest, Lhotse, Tawache, and many other fabulous mountains will be viewed closely.
-We stop at Chautara to admire the view.
-Finally, we reach the colorful village of Namche Bazzar, the main gateway of Khumbu region.
-Overnight in Namche Bazzar.
-(B, L, D).

 Day 5: Acclimatization Day - Namche Bazaar